Net Energy Metering

 Get a Read On Net Energy Metering

-To be eligible for NEM, your system must be sized to your historic electric use and cannot exceed 1,000 kilowatts.
+To be eligible for the current NEM 1.0, your system must be sized to your historic electric use and cannot exceed 1,000 kilowatts.

 Program Application Documents and Checklist

 Users Guide for the Online Interconnection Application System

 Step 2: Understand Your NEM Bill after Receiving Interconnection ApprovalUnderstanding Your NEM Bill (Domestic and Small Business Accounts)

 NEM Fact Sheet

 Step 3: Understand Net Surplus (NSC) and Renewable Energy Credits (REC) Compensation